erobertsme/simple-auth/README.md

 ## Simple JWT Auth
-This is a very basic implementation of a simple JWT authentication.
+This is a very basic implementation of a simple JWT (JSON Web Token) authentication.
+When used it stores a JWT in a cookie.
+The stored auth token is encrypted using sha256 in the `generate_credentials_hash()` method which uses the `jwt_secret` encoded with base64 as the key.

+This was made to use a single set of login credentials, but was designed so the `validate_credentials()` function can be changed to retrieve credentials using another method like from a database.

 ---